 Linux is not for everyone.
 Let me review some of the problem spots.

-There’s no “Linux Corporation” looking after your interests.
+1. There’s no “Linux Corporation” looking after your interests.
 Apple and Microsoft expect you to have an account with them which includes email and other services, like backing up your data onto their servers automatically.
 With Linux you can choose the services you want to use, but the convenience isn’t built-in.

-If you have a disability you should evaluate Linux very carefully, as its Accessibility services aren’t as polished as those offered on Windows or Apple computers.
+4. If you have a disability you should evaluate Linux very carefully, as its Accessibility services aren’t as polished as those offered on Windows or Apple computers.

 On the other hand, if you are willing to try the free alternatives, you might be surprised at what they can accomplish, and even more surprised at the friendly communities of fellow users who can help you learn to use your computer and its programs better.
+(I can point you toward some of the better ones.)

 There are many familiar programs available.
 Zoom, Discord, Spotify, Skype, WhatsApp, Dropbox, and many other online services are represented.
 Linux users use Firefox, Google Chrome, Microsoft Edge, and other common web browsers.
 And yes, the Java edition of Minecraft, as well as thousands of games on Steam.

-If any of this Linux stuff makes you happy or makes your life better, you can give a “pat on the back” to the real human beings behind the hundreds of thousands of “moving parts” that make your computer go.
+Is there something that you particularly like about your new, free software?
 You can easily track down the people who wrote the thing you like, and send them a thank you note.
-They might be working alone, or they could be part of a nonprofit group.
+It might be someone working alone, or it could be part of a nonprofit group, or employees of a megacorporation… but no matter who they are, they have given of themselves to do something for the world, and they would love your respectful and kind feedback.
 They often take suggestions.
 They might even take donations!
 The community that brought Linux and free software to life puts the “personal” back in “personal computer” in a way that some people have forgotten is possible.